 The School shall meet all requirements for employment set forth in applicable provisions of law, including, but not limited to credentials, as necessary.
 [Ref.
 Title 5 California Code of Regulations Section 11967.5.1(f)(5)(C)]

-The School shall ensure that teachers in Urban Montessori Charter School hold a Commission on Teacher Credentialing certificate, permit, or other document equivalent to that which a teacher in other public schools are required to hold.
-As allowed by statute, flexibility will be given to non-core, non-college preparatory teachers.
+The School shall ensure that teachers in Urban Montessori Charter School hold the Commission on Teacher Credentialing certificate, permit, or other document required for the teacher’s certificated assignment.
+The School may use local assignment options authorized in statute and regulations for the purpose of legally assigning certificated teachers, in the same manner as a governing board of a school district.
+Teachers employed by charter schools during the 2019–20 school year shall have until July 1, 2025, to obtain the certificate required for the teacher’s certificated assignment.
 [Ref.
-California Education Code Section 47605(l)]
+California Education Code Section 47605(l) and 47605.4(a)]

 The School shall at all times maintain all necessary and appropriate insurance coverage.